wp-plugins/hs-simple-faq/readme.txt

 4. Front side view

 == Changelog ==

+= 4.0.0 =
+* Enhancement: Instead of CSS new version uses jQuery UI.
+* Enhancement: New Design with plus minus icon.

 = 3.0.4 =
 * Bug Fix : Changed Conflicting class name with font-awesome icons and other small css changes.